 Names of user groups previously added by the administrator display in black text in the User Groups frame.
-Imported user groups display in italicized brown text.
+Imported user groups display preceded by an up arrow.
 For the global administrator, "All" displays as the first record in the list by default.

-NOTE: A global administrator will see all user groups, and a group administrator will only see user groups assigned to him/ her.
+NOTE: A global administrator will see all user groups, and a group administrator will only see user groups assigned to him/her.